Oily Stool: Main Causes & What to Look Out For

 After some gastrointestinal surgery, like removing parts of the small intestine or stomach, it is common to have a temporary change to the absorption of fat.
 This can lead to fatty stools.

-What to do: Oily stools after surgery are considered to be normal However, if is persists or if you also notice blood in the stools, or have fever or pain, you should follow-up with your doctor.
+What to do: Oily stools after surgery are considered to be normal However, if it persists or if you also notice blood in the stools, or have fever or pain, you should follow up with your doctor.

-There are other characteristics of oily stools you can look out for, like large bowel movements that are foul smelling, shiny and float in the toilet water.
+Characteristics of oily stools to look out for include large bowel movements that are foul smelling, shiny, and float in the toilet water.
 You may also notice symptoms like:

-If you present with any of these symptoms, you should see your doctor to diagnose a possible cause for the fat in the stools.
+If you notice any of these symptoms, consult your doctor to determine the cause of fat in your stools.
 Once a diagnosis is confirmed, appropriate treatment can be prescribed.

 To identify whether you have fat in your stools, you should do a stool test, which will help to quantify the amount of fat and determine a cause.
 To do a stool test, you should eat foods that are rich in fat for 3 days prior to testing, and on the third day, collect a sample at home.
 The sample should be placed in a sterile lab container and placed in the fridge until it is taken to the lab.